adamaaronson/swordsmith/README.md

 ### Subproblems

 - How can the algorithm be modified to fill the grid in *n* completely different ways?
-- How can the algorithm maximize the overall score of the words in the grid, given a scored wordlist?
+- How can the algorithm find a grid with an overall word-score of *n*, given a scored wordlist?
 - How can the algorithm take advantage of linguistic patterns to optimize for American-style crossword grids?